Overconsumption: Effects

 A fundamental effect of overconsumption is a reduction in the planet's carrying capacity.
-Excessive unsustainable consumption will exceed the long-term carrying capacity of its environment (ecological overshoot) and subsequent resource depletion, environmental degradation and reduced ecosystem health.
+Excessive unsustainable consumption will exceed the long-term carrying capacity of its environment (ecological overshoot) and subsequently cause resource depletion, environmental degradation and reduced ecosystem health.
 In 2020 multinational team of scientists published a study, saying that overconsumption is the biggest threat to sustainability.
 According to the study, a drastic lifestyle change is necessary for solving the ecological crisis.
-According to one of the authors Julia Steinberger: “To protect ourselves from the worsening climate crisis, we must reduce inequality and challenge the notion that riches, and those who possess them, are inherently good.”
+According to one of the authors Julia Steinberger: "To protect ourselves from the worsening climate crisis, we must reduce inequality and challenge the notion that riches, and those who possess them, are inherently good."
 The research was published on the site of the World Economic Forum.
-The leader of the forum professor Klaus Schwab, calls to a "great reset of capitalism".
+The leader of the forum professor Klaus Schwab, calls for a "great reset of capitalism".

 A 2020 study published in Scientific Reports, in which both population growth and deforestation were used as proxies for total resource consumption, warns that if consumption continues at the current rate for the next several decades, it can trigger a full or almost full extinction of humanity.
-The study says that "while violent events, such as global war or natural catastrophic events, are of immediate concern to everyone, a relatively slow consumption of the planetary resources may be not perceived as strongly as a mortal danger for the human civilization."
-To avoid it humanity should pass from a civilization dominated by the economy to a "cultural society" that "privileges the interest of the ecosystem above the individual interest of its components, but eventually in accordance with the overall communal interest."
+The study says that "while violent events, such as global war or natural catastrophic events, are of immediate concern to everyone, a relatively slow consumption of the planetary resources may be not perceived as strongly as a mortal danger for the human civilization".
+To avoid it humanity should pass from a civilization dominated by the economy to a "cultural society" that "privileges the interest of the ecosystem above the individual interest of its components, but eventually in accordance with the overall communal interest".

 The scale of modern life's overconsumption can lead to a decline in economy and an increase in financial instability.
 Some argue that overconsumption enables the existence of an "overclass", while others disagree with the role of overconsumption in class inequality.
 Population, Development, and Poverty all coincide with overconsumption; how they interplay with each other is complex.
 Because of this complexity it is difficult to determine the role of consumption in terms of economic inequality.